GenBrg/MagicCastlevania/README.md

 Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)

-Text Drawing: (TODO: how does the text drawing in this game work?
-Is text precomputed?
-Rendered at runtime?
-What files or utilities are involved?)

 Screen Shot:

 ![Screen Shot](screenshot.png)